Can You Put 4 12-Volt Batteries in a 48-Volt Golf Cart?

 What types of golf cart batteries are available and how do they differ?

-Golf cart batteries mainly come in three types: lead-acid (flooded), AGM (absorbed glass mat), and lithium-ion (especially lithium iron phosphate—LiFePO4).
-Lead-acid batteries are the most traditional and inexpensive but require regular maintenance such as watering and have the shortest lifespan.
-AGM batteries are sealed and maintenance-free, offering better durability and slightly longer lifespan.
-Lithium-ion batteries, like those produced by Redway Battery, leverage advanced technology for high energy density, longer lifespan, and minimal maintenance—making them the superior option for longevity and performance.
+Golf cart batteries come in three main types: lead-acid (flooded), AGM (absorbed glass mat), and lithium-ion (LiFePO4).
+Lead-acid batteries are the most traditional, affordable, and heavy, requiring regular watering and maintenance.
+AGM batteries are sealed, maintenance-free, and slightly longer-lasting.
+Lithium-ion batteries, such as Redway Battery’s LiFePO4 packs, offer superior energy density, lifespan, and minimal upkeep, making them ideal for long-term use.

 How long do different golf cart battery types typically last?